Creeping Death

 - BARCODE: none

-side B, full runouts: PALP 21 B 2 M R GP 1
+side B, full runouts: PALP21 B 2 [M with line on top] R GP 1

 side A, stamped: PÄLP 1 A 2 GP 1